How Ski Resorts Hope to Operate Under COVID-19 This Winter

 Alterra has continued its practice of not disclosing the number of pass sales, so I don’t know exactly what “shockingly strong” means, but we have seen surprisingly strong demand in some other areas of the consumer economy, like auto and RV sales, as household balance sheets have held up remarkably well in the crisis and consumers have been showing a willingness to spend on products and services that are available.
 Gregory also says summer resort operations like mountain biking and scenic lift rides, which mostly cater to local customers, have drawn robust business as people look for ways to spend time outdoors.

-Of course, the big question ski pass buyers have is, will I be able to use this thing when there is snow?
+Of course, the big question ski-pass buyers have is, will I be able to use this thing when there is snow?
 Summer operations, with lighter crowds and pleasant weather conducive to dining outdoors, are less logistically challenging during a pandemic than winter operations, which were cut off early this past season as part of broader coronavirus shutdown measures.

 (Both Vail and Alterra offered partial refunds to last year’s pass-holders based on how much skiing they missed out on.)
 While skiing inherently involves face covering and social distancing and is itself a low-risk activity for COVID-19 transmission, a lot of things people do related to skiing pose significant risks.
 Skiers have lunch in busy cafeterias.
 At night, they drink in bars and gather in crowded restaurants.
 They ride together in buses to get around ski towns.
 And some ski-related jobs, particularly in food service, entail putting workers together in close quarters indoors.